veelasky/foundry/readme.md

 ### Foundry
 ---

-Collections of useful tools and application's design pattern on laravel framework
+Useful tools and application's design pattern on laravel framework

-### Features
----

-- To be announced